DevToys-app/Documentation/articles/extension-development/guidelines/UX/create-a-tool-with-a-gui.md

 The DevToys UI API is designed such that **_no prior knowledge of web development is required_** to create a visually appealing and consistent user interface for your tool.
 The UI API provides access to a set of pre-built UI components with minimal customization options, ensuring a coherent and consistent design across all tools in DevToys.
 This makes it quick and easy to assemble a high-quality UI that is compatible with every platform (Windows, MacOS, Linux).

-Let’s delve into the process of creating a tool with a UI in DevToys.
+Let's delve into the process of creating a tool with a UI in DevToys.

 ## Define a GUI tool